Women in prairie with wildflowers

 Monitoring Prairie Park prairie

 From May 2023 through June 2024, KU ecologists monitored the Prairie Park prairie remnant, following the accidental broadcast spraying there by the City of Lawrence.
-We will present findings at a seminar at KU in spring 2025.

 Learn more